uilicious/k8s-pod-completion-reaper/README.md

 # k8s-pod-completion-reaper

+Automatically remove kubernetes pods when they exit / restarts.

 This listens to kubernetes event stream, and trigger a pod removal.
 In event it exits.
 This effectively prevents any form of "pod restarts" from occuring, ensuring any pod startup is done "new".